hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn03.md

         All built-in colormaps can be reversed by appending `_r`: For instance, `gray_r` is the reverse of `gray`.
     + Common color schemes
         + _Sequential schemes_: for unipolar data that progresses from low to high
-        + Diverging schemes: for bipolar data that emphasizes positive or negative deviations from a central value
+        + _Diverging schemes_: for bipolar data that emphasizes positive or negative deviations from a central value
         + _Cyclic schemes_:  meant for plotting values that wrap around at the endpoints, such as phase angle, wind direction, or time of day
         + _Qualitative schemes_: for nominal data that has no inherent ordering, where color is used only to distinguish categories
     + Base colormaps derived from those of the same name provided with Matlab
-        + autumn: sequential linearly-increasing shades of red-orange-yellow
+        + `autumn`: sequential linearly-increasing shades of red-orange-yellow
-        + bone: sequential increasing black-white color map with a tinge of blue, to emulate X-ray film
+        + `bone`: sequential increasing black-white color map with a tinge of blue, to emulate X-ray film
-        + cool: linearly-decreasing shades of cyan-magenta
+        + `cool`: linearly-decreasing shades of cyan-magenta
-        + copper: sequential increasing shades of black-copper
+        + `copper`: sequential increasing shades of black-copper
-        + flag: repetitive red-white-blue-black pattern (not cyclic at endpoints)
+        + `flag`: repetitive red-white-blue-black pattern (not cyclic at endpoints)
-        + gray: sequential linearly-increasing black-to-white grayscale
+        + `gray`: sequential linearly-increasing black-to-white grayscale
-        + hot: sequential black-red-yellow-white, to emulate blackbody radiation from an object at increasing temperatures
+        + `hot`: sequential black-red-yellow-white, to emulate blackbody radiation from an object at increasing temperatures
-        + hsv: cyclic red-yellow-green-cyan-blue-magenta-red, formed by changing the hue component in the HSV color space
+        + `hsv`: cyclic red-yellow-green-cyan-blue-magenta-red, formed by changing the hue component in the HSV color space
-        + inferno: perceptually uniform shades of black-red-yellow
+        + `inferno`: perceptually uniform shades of black-red-yellow
-        + jet: a spectral map with dark endpoints, blue-cyan-yellow-red; based on a fluid-jet simulation by NCSA [#]_
+        + `jet`: a spectral map with dark endpoints, blue-cyan-yellow-red; based on a fluid-jet simulation by NCSA [#]_
-        + magma: perceptually uniform shades of black-red-white
+        + `magma`: perceptually uniform shades of black-red-white
-        + pink: sequential increasing pastel black-pink-white, meant for sepia tone colorization of photographs
+        + `pink`: sequential increasing pastel black-pink-white, meant for sepia tone colorization of photographs
-        + plasma: perceptually uniform shades of blue-red-yellow
+        + `plasma`: perceptually uniform shades of blue-red-yellow
-        + prism: repetitive red-yellow-green-blue-purple-...-green pattern (not cyclic at endpoints)
+        + `prism`: repetitive red-yellow-green-blue-purple-...-green pattern (not cyclic at endpoints)
-        + spring: linearly-increasing shades of magenta-yellow
+        + `spring`: linearly-increasing shades of magenta-yellow
-        + summer: sequential linearly-increasing shades of green-yellow
+        + `summer`: sequential linearly-increasing shades of green-yellow
-        + viridis: perceptually uniform shades of blue-green-yellow
+        + `viridis`: perceptually uniform shades of blue-green-yellow
-        + winter: linearly-increasing shades of blue-green
+        + `winter`: linearly-increasing shades of blue-green
-    + Colormaps from `Yorick scientific visualisation package <http://dhmunro.github.io/yorick-doc/>`_, an evolution of the GIST package, both by David H. Munro:
+    + Colormaps from [Yorick scientific visualisation package](http://dhmunro.github.io/yorick-doc/), an evolution of the GIST package, both by David H. Munro:
-        + gist_earth: mapmaker's colors from dark blue deep ocean to green lowlands to brown highlands to white mountains
+        + `gist_earth`: mapmaker's colors from dark blue deep ocean to green lowlands to brown highlands to white mountains
-        + gist_heat: sequential increasing black-red-orange-white, to emulate blackbody radiation from an iron bar as it grows hotter
+        + `gist_heat`: sequential increasing black-red-orange-white, to emulate blackbody radiation from an iron bar as it grows hotter
-        + gist_ncar: pseudo-spectral black-blue-green-yellow-red-purple-white colormap from National Center for Atmospheric Research [#]_
+        + `gist_ncar`: pseudo-spectral black-blue-green-yellow-red-purple-white colormap from National Center for Atmospheric Research [#]_
-        + gist_rainbow: runs through the colors in spectral order from red to violet at full saturation (like *hsv* but not cyclic)
+        + `gist_rainbow`: runs through the colors in spectral order from red to violet at full saturation (like *hsv* but not cyclic)
-        + gist_stern: "Stern special" color table from Interactive Data Language software
+        + `gist_stern`: "Stern special" color table from Interactive Data Language software
     + ColorBrewer Diverging
-        + BrBG: brown, white, blue-green
+        + `BrBG`: brown, white, blue-green
-        + PiYG: pink, white, yellow-green
+        + `PiYG`: pink, white, yellow-green
-        + PRGn: purple, white, green
+        + `PRGn`: purple, white, green
-        + PuOr: orange, white, purple
+        + `PuOr`: orange, white, purple
-        + RdBu: red, white, blue
+        + `RdBu`: red, white, blue
-        + RdGy: red, white, gray
+        + `RdGy`: red, white, gray
-        + RdYlBu: red, yellow, blue
+        + `RdYlBu`: red, yellow, blue
-        + RdYlGn: red, yellow, green
+        + `RdYlGn`: red, yellow, green
-        + Spectral: red, orange, yellow, green, blue
+        + `Spectral`: red, orange, yellow, green, blue
     + ColorBrewer Sequential
-        + Blues: white to dark blue
+        + `Blues`: white to dark blue
-        + BuGn: white, light blue, dark green
+        + `BuGn`: white, light blue, dark green
-        + BuPu: white, light blue, dark purple
+        + `BuPu`: white, light blue, dark purple
-        + GnBu: white, light green, dark blue
+        + `GnBu`: white, light green, dark blue
-        + Greens: white to dark green
+        + `Greens`: white to dark green
-        + Greys: white to black (not linear)
+        + `Greys`: white to black (not linear)
-        + Oranges: white, orange, dark brown
+        + `Oranges`: white, orange, dark brown
-        + OrRd: white, orange, dark red
+        + `OrRd`: white, orange, dark red
-        + PuBu: white, light purple, dark blue
+        + `PuBu`: white, light purple, dark blue
-        + PuBuGn: white, light purple, dark green
+        + `PuBuGn`: white, light purple, dark green
-        + PuRd: white, light purple, dark red
+        + `PuRd`: white, light purple, dark red
-        + Purples: white to dark purple
+        + `Purples`: white to dark purple
-        + RdPu: white, pink, dark purple
+        + `RdPu`: white, pink, dark purple
-        + Reds: white to dark red
+        + `Reds`: white to dark red
-        + YlGn: light yellow, dark green
+        + `YlGn`: light yellow, dark green
-        + YlGnBu: light yellow, light green, dark blue
+        + `YlGnBu`: light yellow, light green, dark blue
-        + YlOrBr: light yellow, orange, dark brown
+        + `YlOrBr`: light yellow, orange, dark brown
-        + YlOrRd: light yellow, orange, dark red
+        + `YlOrRd`: light yellow, orange, dark red
     + Miscellaneous schemes
-        + afmhot: sequential black-orange-yellow-white blackbody spectrum, commonly used in atomic force microscopy
+        + `afmhot`: sequential black-orange-yellow-white blackbody spectrum, commonly used in atomic force microscopy
-        + brg: blue-red-green
+        + `brg`: blue-red-green
-        + bwr: diverging blue-white-red
+        + `bwr`: diverging blue-white-red
-        + coolwarm: diverging blue-gray-red, meant to avoid issues with 3D shading, color blindness, and ordering of colors [#]_
+        + `coolwarm`: diverging blue-gray-red, meant to avoid issues with 3D shading, color blindness, and ordering of colors
-        + CMRmap: "Default colormaps on color images often reproduce to confusing grayscale images.
-The proposed colormap maintains an aesthetically pleasing color image that automatically reproduces to a monotonic grayscale with discrete, quantifiable saturation levels." [#]_
+        + `CMRmap`: "Default colormaps on color images often reproduce to confusing grayscale images.
+The proposed colormap maintains an aesthetically pleasing color image that automatically reproduces to a monotonic grayscale with discrete, quantifiable saturation levels."
-        + cubehelix: Unlike most other color schemes cubehelix was designed by D.A.
+        + `cubehelix`: Unlike most other color schemes cubehelix was designed by D.A.
 Green to be monotonically increasing in terms of perceived brightness.
 Also, when printed on a blackand white postscript printer, the scheme results in a greyscale with monotonically increasing brightness.
 This color scheme is named cubehelix because the r,g,b values produced can be visualised as a squashed helix around the diagonal in the r,g,b color cube.
-        + gnuplot: gnuplot's traditional pm3d scheme (black-blue-red-yellow)
+        + `gnuplot`: gnuplot's traditional pm3d scheme (black-blue-red-yellow)
-        + gnuplot2: sequential color printable as gray (black-blue-violet-yellow-white)
+        + `gnuplot2`: sequential color printable as gray (black-blue-violet-yellow-white)
-        + ocean: green-blue-white
+        + `ocean`: green-blue-white
-        + rainbow: spectral purple-blue-green-yellow-orange-red colormap with diverging luminance
+        + `rainbow`: spectral purple-blue-green-yellow-orange-red colormap with diverging luminance
-        + seismic: diverging blue-white-red
+        + `seismic`: diverging blue-white-red
-        + nipy_spectral: black-purple-blue-green-yellow-red-white spectrum, originally from the Neuroimaging in Python project
+        + `nipy_spectral`: black-purple-blue-green-yellow-red-white spectrum, originally from the Neuroimaging in Python project
-        + terrain: mapmaker's colors, blue-green-yellow-brown-white, originally from IGOR Pro
+        + `terrain`: mapmaker's colors, blue-green-yellow-brown-white, originally from IGOR Pro

-+ `plt.imshow` method
++ `plt.imshow` method of `matplotlib.pyplot`
     + Signature: `plt.imshow(X, cmap=None, norm=None, aspect=None, interpolation=None, alpha=None, vmin=None, vmax=None, origin=None, extent=None, shape=None, filternorm=1, filterrad=4.0, imlim=None, resample=None, url=None, hold=None, data=None, **kwargs)`
     + Doctsring: Display an image on the axes.
     + Parameters
         + `X` (array_like, shape (n, m) or (n, m, 3) or (n, m, 4)): Display the image in `X` to current axes.  `X` may be an array or a PIL image.
 If `X` is an array, it can have the following shapes and types:
-            + MxN -- values to be mapped (float or int)
+            + $MxN$ -- values to be mapped (float or int)
-            + MxNx3 -- RGB (float or uint8)
+            + $MxNx3$ -- RGB (float or uint8)
-            + MxNx4 -- RGBA (float or uint8)
+            + $MxNx4$ -- RGBA (float or uint8)

             The value for each component of MxNx3 and MxNx4 float arrays should be in the range 0.0 to 1.0.
 MxN arrays are mapped to colors based on the `norm` (mapping scalar to scalar) and the `cmap` (mapping the normed scalar to a color).
         + `cmap` (`~matplotlib.colors.Colormap`):  If None, default to rc `image.cmap` value. `cmap` is ignored if `X` is 3-D, directly specifying RGB(A) values.
         + `aspect` (['auto' | 'equal' | scalar]):
             + 'auto': changes the image aspect ratio to match that of the axes.
             + 'equal' w/ `extent`=`None`: changes the axes aspect ratio to match that of the image.
             + 'equal' w/ `extent`!=`None`: the axes aspect ratio is changed to match that of the extent.
-            + None: default to rc ``image.aspect`` value.
+            + None: default to rc `image.aspect` value.
         + `interpolation` (string):
             + Acceptable values are 'none', 'nearest', 'bilinear', 'bicubic', 'spline16', 'spline36', 'hanning', 'hamming', 'hermite', 'kaiser', 'quadric', 'catrom', 'gaussian', 'bessel', 'mitchell', 'sinc', 'lanczos'
             +  None: default to rc `image.interpolation`.